 Sensible Tax Solutions Designed for You

-Rogue Tax Professionals offers tax accounting services with the primary goals of minimizing your tax liability and reducing your risk of tax audit.
-We offer the highest quality of tax accounting services while maintaining competitive rates.
+Rogue Tax Professionals offers tax accounting services with the primary goal of mitigating our clients’ tax liability and by reducing their risk of tax audit.

 S Corporation Tax Returns (1120S)

-The S Corporation is a tax beneficial entity, however it requires more sophisticated accounting and compliance to additional rules.
-Either way it is usually a win win for the taxpayer and their accountant.
+The S Corporation is a tax beneficial entity;however, it requires more sophisticated accounting and compliance.
+Either way if properly utilized it is always a win win for our clients.